mrzamaniiii/RWA-Nsfnet-ILP-Heuristic/README.md

 # 🔁 Routing and Wavelength Assignment – NSFNET

-This repository contains a simulation-based comparison between **ILP** and **Heuristic** solutions for the Routing and Wavelength Assignment (RWA) problem in optical networks.
+This repository contains a simulation-based comparison between ILP and Heuristic solutions for the Routing and Wavelength Assignment (RWA) problem in optical networks.
-Developed as part of **Communication Network Design Lab**, the model uses **NSFNET topology** and five randomly generated traffic matrices.
+Developed as part of Communication Network Design Lab, the model uses NSFNET topology and five randomly generated traffic matrices.

----

 ## 📘 Overview